yanivle/yanivle.github.io/_posts/2024-02-23-fast_minbpe.md

 Before we dive into the implementation, I want to make a general note on *lazy data structures*.
 By saying that a data structure is lazy I mostly mean that it only does work when it is actually needed, not ahead of time.
 Laziness is very often a good strategy for data structures, and will indeed turn out beneficial for both the data structures we'll use in fast_minbpe.
 As my good friend Danny Lumen likes to say:

-<blockquote class="largeQuote">“When dealing with data structures, being lazy is often the best strategy”</blockquote>
+<blockquote class="largeQuote">“When dealing with data structures, being lazy is often the best strategy”<br/>- Danny Lumen</blockquote>

 Ok, let's consider the main data structures that I used.